billzichos/Deal-Probability-Predictor/README.md

 17. Government Indicator (this may overlap too much with Customer)

 ##Approach
-My plan is to capture the features listed above for the entire population (snapshot) of open deals.
-180 days later, I will go back and mark them as won (1) or lost (0).
-Those still in process will be removed from the list.
-The end result is a dataset we can use to train an algorithm to be used for calculating deal probabilities of new/current deals.
+My plan is to capture the features listed above with periodic snapshots of our open deals.
+These periodic snapshots will be kept in separate files with each row representing a single deal.
+As the deals in these snapshots are closed over time, I will mark as won (1) or lost (0) and add them to an accumulating file.
+The end result is a dataset we can use to train a deal probability prediction model.

 The statistical methods used for generating this model/algorithm are yet to be determined.
 However, it should be a method that favors producing outputs between 0 and 1.
 I may leverage Amazon Machine Learning for this step.